How can AI help my small business? A plain-English guide for UK owners

 How much does AI help cost a small business?

-Our pricing page sets out exactly what those fees cover, with no surprises.
-And if you want every option priced — including the cheaper do-it-yourself routes — read how much does AI automation cost for a UK small business?
+Our pricing page sets out the current Mach Lilies scope and tariff.
+For a comparison framework — including do-it-yourself and off-the-shelf routes whose supplier prices change — read how much does AI automation cost for a UK small business?

 How do I pick the first job to hand over?

-Pick the job that steals the most hours each week — not the cleverest one or the most exciting one.
-Ask each person in your team to keep a simple tally for one week: which task, how long it took, how often it repeats.
-The biggest number wins.
+Pick a job that is both measurable and safe to investigate — not merely the cleverest or most exciting one.
+Ask each person involved to keep a simple tally over a representative period: which task, how long it took, how often it repeated, which tools it touched and where judgement was needed.
+Use that evidence to shortlist candidates.

 A good first job usually ticks four boxes: